 With respect to decisions on our executive compensation packages, and elements thereof, for fiscal 2010, our compensation committee obtained the general advice and guidance of Towers Perrin as to recent executive compensation market trends and practices of public companies in general, and recent executive long-term incentive compensation practices in particular.
 Because of the general recessionary economic and industry conditions and their adverse impact on our fiscal 2009 financial performance and fiscal 2010 prospects, the compensation committee, with the concurrence and support of our chief executive officer, determined that it would (i) not pay our executives any annual bonuses for fiscal 2009; (ii) freeze our executives' fiscal 2010 base salaries and potential target bonus awards at their respective fiscal 2009 levels; (iii) set corporate financial performance targets for the achievement of up to 80% of each NEO's fiscal 2010 target bonus award based on our achieving our stretch revenue and operating income budget goals for fiscal 2010; and (iv) substantially reduce (and, in some cases, eliminate) our NEOs' long-term equity incentive stock option grants for fiscal 2010.
 As a result of these factors and actions, the committee decided it did not need to obtain from Towers Perrin or any other source any specific compensation benchmarking or comparable company information in order to make such decisions.
-In addition, as noted above, in light of recent team's annual bonus opportunity for fiscal 2010.
+In addition, as noted above, in light of recent changes to our management structure, our compensation committee has decided to reevaluate our corporate financial and individual performance targets for purposes of our management team's annual bonus opportunity for fiscal 2010.